So far we have studied unconstrained minimization of

 Reading KKT: sign conventions and the role of each condition

-back from infeasibility.
-If a small relaxation of \(g_i\) (moving from \(g_i \leq 0\) to
+relaxation of \(g_i\) (moving from \(g_i \leq 0\) to \(g_i \leq \varepsilon\), \(\varepsilon \gt 0\))

-\(g_i \leq \varepsilon\), \(\varepsilon > 0\)) would let us decrease \(\mathcal{L}\), then \(\mu_i^*\)
+would let us decrease \(\mathcal{L}\), then \(\mu_i^*\) measures the rate.
+This is the

-Equality multipliers \(\lambda_j^*\) can have either sign, reflecting that an equality constraint
+have either sign, reflecting that an equality constraint can be relaxed in either direction.

 KKT is critical in many machine-learning applications such as the

-support vector machine (SVM); here we
+support vector machine (SVM).
+Here we

 demonstrate the KKT machinery on a simple problem that can be solved by hand.

-The objective is strictly convex, the inequality constraints are affine (hence convex), and the
+The objective is strictly convex, the inequality constraints are affine (hence convex), and the equality

-equality constraint is affine; moreover the gradients \(\nabla g_1 = (1,1,0)^\top\),
+constraint is affine.
+Moreover the gradients \(\nabla g_1 = (1,1,0)^\top\), \(\nabla g_2 = (1,0,1)^\top\),

-\(\nabla g_2 = (1,0,1)^\top\), \(\nabla h_1 = (1,-1,0)^\top\) are linearly independent at every
+\(\nabla h_1 = (1,-1,0)^\top\) are linearly independent at every feasible point, so LICQ holds.
+Both the

-feasible point, so LICQ holds.
-Both the necessity and the sufficiency parts of the KKT theorem apply:
+necessity and the sufficiency parts of the KKT theorem apply.
+A KKT point is therefore the global minimum.

-Case (iv): \(\mu_1, \mu_2 > 0\) (both inequalities active).
+Case (iv): \(\mu_1, \mu_2 \gt 0\) (both inequalities active). \(x_1 + x_2 = 1\) and

-\(x_1 + x_2 = 1\) and \(x_1 + x_3 = 1\), combined with \(h_1: x_1 = x_2\), give
+\(x_1 + x_3 = 1\), combined with \(h_1: x_1 = x_2\), give \(x_1 = x_2 = x_3 = \tfrac{1}{2}\).
+From

-\(x_1 = x_2 = x_3 = \tfrac{1}{2}\).
-From (3): \(\mu_2 = -2 x_3 = -1 < 0\), violating dual feasibility.
+(3): \(\mu_2 = -2 x_3 = -1 \lt 0\), violating dual feasibility.
+Rejected.

 Only case (iii) yields a KKT point, so by sufficiency the constrained global minimum is